 As a result, small to medium-sized businesses (SMBs) are becoming increasingly popular targets for cyberattacks.
 The FBI reported a 400%+ increase in attacks against American SMBs in 2020.
-SMBs are now targeted in over 70% of all cyber attacks.
+Over 70% of all cyber attacks now target SMBs.
 That number is up from 18% in 2011.

 I see this play out every day in my work.

 In 2020, I reported on more than 50 data leaks that exposed over 100 million people to fraud and hacking.
 The vast majority of these leaks came from small companies you’ve never heard of.
 And they happened as a result of negligence, inexperience, and indifference.